Imprint of the seesaw mechanism on feebly interacting dark matter and the baryon asymmetry

-Below in Fig.\ref{fig:constraint}, we generate the relic contour plot in the $\theta^2_1 - M_1$ plane drawn as the solid purple line, while the region in light blue is excluded from the above constraint.
-So in this simplest scenario of type-I seesaw, we find $N_1$ as a successful FIMP type the dark matter in a mass range 1 keV-1 MeV.
-However it is interesting to note that the final DM relic density is independent to the mass of $N_1$.
-This observation stems from the fact that (a) the crucial parameter responsible for generating the dark matter abundance ($Y_{N_1}$) is $\epsilon_{i} \propto \sqrt{m_1 M_1}$ (as discussed in the paragraph below Eq.(\ref{CI para})) and (b) the dominant production of $N_1$ is from $W$ decay.
-The corresponding decay width (and hence $Y_{N_1}$ also) has a dependence on $m_1/M_1$ as seen from Table \ref{tab:2} and Eq.(\ref{1BE}).
-Then the final relic density $\Omega_{N_1} h^2$ (see Eq. \ref{relic_exp}) being proportional to $M_1 Y_{N_1}$, the $M_1$ dependence is cancelled out and $m_1$ is uniquely fixed to satisfy the relic.
-This leads to an interesting prediction for lightest active neutrino mass $\sim 10^{-12}$ eV and on the other hand the model remains falsifiable in nature.
-Off course if one incorporates effect of both $m_1$ and the extra rotation $\varphi$, the uniqueness related to the value of $m_1$ will not be there, instead then this value of $m_1$ serves as the upper limit of lightest neutrino mass in this scenario.
+Below in Fig.\ref{fig:constraint}, we generate the relic contour plot in the $\theta^2_1-M_1$ plane drawn as the solid purple line, while the region in light blue is excluded from the above constraint.
+So at this point, we find $N_1$ as a successful FIMP type DM having mass below MeV.
+It is also interesting to note that the final DM relic density is independent to the mass of $N_1$.
+This observation stems from the fact that (a) the crucial parameter responsible for generating the dark matter abundance is $\epsilon_{i} \propto \sqrt{m_1 M_1}$ and (b) the dominant production of $N_1$ is from $W$ and $Z$ decays.
+The corresponding decay width (and hence $Y_{N_1}$ also) turns out to be proportional to $m_1/M_1$ (see Eq.(\ref{gauge_int})).
+Then the final relic density $\Omega_{N_1} h^2$ being related to $M_1 Y_{N_1}$, the $M_1$ dependence is cancelled out and $m_1$ is uniquely fixed to satisfy the relic.
+This leads to an interesting prediction for lightest active neutrino mass $\sim (1.07-1.12) \times 10^{-12}$ eV (considering the 3$\sigma$ range of DM relic density) so that the model remains falsifiable in nature.
+Off course if one incorporates effect of both $m_1$ and the extra rotation $\varphi$, this value of $m_1$ serves as the upper limit of lightest neutrino mass.

-We have verified that the non-thermality condition $\Gamma/H < 1$ at $T \sim m$ is satisfied where $\Gamma$ corresponds to the relevant decay widths for a particular production channel of $N_1$ and $m$ is mass of the decaying particle.
-Hence the DM particles produced non-thermally (having mass range 1 keV - 1 MeV) cannot have sufficient energy to be associated with large free streaming length, hence to be treated as cold dark matter, in contrary to the DW mechanism associated to warm dark matter ($\sim$ 2-10 keV).
+We have verified that the non-thermality condition $\Gamma/H < 1$ at $T \sim m$ is satisfied where $\Gamma$ corresponds to the relevant decay width for a particular production channel of $N_1$ and $m$ is mass of the decaying particle.
+Hence the DM particles produced (having mass range 1 keV - 1 MeV) cannot have sufficient energy to be associated with large free streaming length, thereby treated as cold dark matter, in contrary to the DW mechanism associated to warm dark matter ($\sim$ 2-10 keV).
 The lower limit on $M_1$ is considered as 1 keV to be in consistent with Tremaine–Gunn bound \cite{Tremaine:1979we} on sterile neutrino mass.
 A detailed study on the nature of DM in this range is beyond the scope of the letter.
+Finally, considering all these constraints, the range of DM mass turns out to be restricted within 1 keV-1 MeV.